zumbov2/deeplr/README.md

 Better!

 ## Example 3: Pimp your text
-DeepL can not only be used for translations, but also to improve texts.
+DeepL cannot only be used for translations, but also to improve texts.
 How does it work?
 We translate the text into a "help language" and back into the original language.
 Let's take a look at what DeepL does with typical mistakes that German speakers make in English.

 ### No. 1
 ```